florenceasitwas/site/_architecture/baptistery-sources.md

 ---
 layout: page
-title: Sources for the Bargello
+title: Sources for the Baptistery
 status:
 ---